ZsgsDesign/NOJ/README.md

 chmod -R 775 app/Http/Controllers/VirtualJudge/
 ```

-6. OK, right now we still need to configure environment, a typical `.env` just like the `.env.example`, you simply need to type the following codes;
+1. OK, right now we still need to configure environment, a typical `.env` just like the `.env.example`, you simply need to type the following codes;

 ```
 cp .env.example .env
 vim .env
 ```

-7. Now, we need to configure the database, thankfully Laravel have migration already;
+1. Now, we need to configure the database, thankfully Laravel have migration already;

-8. Lastly, we need to configure the virtual judger and online judger;
+1. Lastly, we need to configure the virtual judger and online judger;

 ```
 crontab -e
 * * * * * php /path-to-noj/artisan schedule:run

+php artisan queue:work
 ```

-9. NOJ's up-and-running, enjoy!
+1. NOJ's up-and-running, enjoy!

 ## Progress